Teradata/jupyter-demos/README.md

 [SQL Version](./UseCases/Knee_Replacement/Knee_Replacement_Attribution_SQL.ipynb)

 #### NYC Taxi Temporal
 Time series data can answer the questions about what was happening at a point in time.
-This applies Time series and temporal capabilities  of vantage to NYC taxi data.<br>
+This applies Time series and temporal capabilities  of Teradata to NYC taxi data.<br>
 [SQL Version](./UseCases/NYC_Taxi/NYC_Taxi_Temporal_SQL.ipynb)

 #### Outlier Analysis